phitecus/kzfilter/README.md

 ## 4. Primary Pollutants

 ### primary.py
-This code preprocesses primary pollutants data (NO2 and SO2).
+This code preprocesses primary pollutants data (from NO2, SO2, and Supplement).

 It will save csv files into Primary Pollutant folder, which will be later used in Long Term Relation.py